Lead your team to victory in the City of Champions

 - Take the path of muscle resistance.
 What year does Calvin share with da Bear?
 Answer: Former Chicago Bears head coach Mike Ditka and Calvin Smith are named on a plaque for the Class of 1961.

 - Go to a famous place where you might worship a condiment.
 On the building, what tropical sight seems out of place?
 Answer: Oddly enough, palm trees are on the facade of Heinz Chapel.

 - Go around the Frick Fine Arts Building toward a small baseball field, then find a remnant of a big baseball field, where the Pirates won the World Series in 1960.
 How deep was center field?
 Answer: 457 feet, according to a plaque at the site of Forbes Field.

 Keep in mind that we haven’t given you all of the clues, which would help guide you to the spots where the answers can be found.
-You don’t need to know this neighborhood to win—you just need sharp eyes and comfy shoes.
+You don’t need to know this neighborhood to triumph: you just need sharp eyes and comfy shoes.

-Care to make it a mystery?
-We can customize this hunt to include an interactive murder mystery plot.
+Care to add an extra—and deadly—challenge to your Pittsburgh adventure?
+We can customize this hunt to include an interactive murder-mystery plot.

 Kids Editions are also available for ages 7 and up.
 On these adventures for younger audiences, adults and children join forces to come up with the correct answers.
 It’s a fantastic activity for a birthday party or school field trip.